patrickwolf/fpt-api/README.md

 ## Performance Notes

 - Query fields are retrieved in parallel using threads
-- Results are returned only after all query fields are retrieved
+- For standard find(), results are returned after all query fields are retrieved
-- Future versions may implement asynchronous retrieval using futures
+- yield_find() streams results as they become available
+- Connection pooling reduces overhead for multiple requests

 ## Contributing